top of page

 Decompress

 Create a spa-like environment to help your pup process the new smells, people, and excitement.
-Your dog dictates how much they need.
+Your dog dictates how much time they need.

 unnamed_edited.jpg